Hyperbaric or normobaric oxygen for acute carbon monoxide poisoning: a randomised controlled clinical trial. | Canada Hyperbarics Skip to main content

 What Researchers Did

-Researchers conducted a randomized controlled double-blind trial to compare hyperbaric oxygen with normobaric oxygen for neurological sequelae in patients with carbon monoxide poisoning.
+Researchers conducted a randomised controlled double-blind trial to compare hyperbaric oxygen with normobaric oxygen for neurological sequelae in patients with carbon monoxide poisoning.

 What They Found